Request Your FREE Solar Estimate!

 2019 To Be a Busy Year for Solar

-In our article for the Yardley Voice, Next Year Will Be Busy for Solar, we advise Pennsylvania and New Jersey homeowners considering a solar energy system for their home to start the process as early as possible in 2019.
+In our article for the Yardley Voice, Next Year Will Be a Busy Year for Solar, we advise Pennsylvania and New Jersey homeowners considering a solar energy system for their home to start the process as early as possible in 2019.
 The planned reduction in the Investment Tax Credit (ITC) for renewable energy investments creates this urgency.
 Beginning the first day of 2020, the tax deduction drops from 30% to 26%, with more scheduled reductions in the following 2 years.
 For both large and small projects, this will cause a predictable rush to meet deadlines and maximize deductions.

 The U.S. Congress intended these changes to be a signal to the market to stimulate quick responses at all levels.
 In fact, since the announcement in December of 2015, the U.S. solar energy market has expanded strongly, with everyone taking advantage of tax credits before the scheduled deadlines.

 Looking first at the commercial and utility projects, the program targeted both solar energy and wind energy.
 However, as you can see from the illustration, the ITC for wind projects ends soon.
 As a result, large scale wind energy installations have been booming recently, while solar energy has also seen steady growth.
-But, in 2019 the U.S. utility focus can be expected to shift strongly to solar power.
+But, in 2019 the U.S. utility focus can be expected to shift strongly to solar PV.

 What This Means for Rooftop Solar Energy